 When combining quarter and semester unit values within an IGETC area, units shall be converted to either all quarter units or all semester units to benefit the student.
-For example, in Social/Behavioral Sciences (Area 4), a student needs either a minimum of 9 semester units or 12 quarter units.
-If a student has satisfactorily completed (C grade or higher) one 4 quarter unit course and two 3 semester unit courses, convert the semester units to quarter units (6 units x 1.5 quarter units = 9 quarter units).
-The student will be credited with 13 quarter units in Area 4 and will have satisfied the requirement.
+For example, in Social/Behavioral Sciences (Area 4), a student needs either a minimum of 6 semester units or 8 quarter units.
+If a student has satisfactorily completed (C grade or higher) one 4-quarter unit course and one 3-semester unit courses, convert the semester units to quarter units (3 semester units x 1.5 = 4.5 quarter units).
+The student will be credited with 8.5 quarter units in Area 4 and will have satisfied the requirement.

 The conversion of units from semester to quarter for meeting minimum unit requirement may result in a student needing additional coursework to meet CSU graduation requirements.
-To graduate from the CSU, students must complete 48 semester or 72 quarter units of general education which includes 9 semester or 12 quarter units of upperdivision general education coursework, as determined by the receiving CSU campus per Executive Order 1033.
+To graduate from the CSU, students must complete 48 semester or 72 quarter units of general education which includes 9 semester or 12 quarter units of upper-division general education coursework, as determined by the receiving CSU campus per Executive Order 1033.

-9.0 Grades
+9 Grades